Greenlandicsmiley/dhcpDialog/README.md

 # dhcpdDialog
-Bash script for managing (IPv4) dhcpd scopes with (GNU) Dialog
+Bash script for managing (IPv4) dhcpd scopes with (GNU?)
+Dialog

-THIS IS NOT FOR COMPLETE dhcpd configuration, ONLY FOR SCOPE/NETWORK OPTIONS.
+THIS IS NOT FOR COMPLETE dhcp configuration, ONLY FOR SCOPE/NETWORK OPTIONS.

 This isc dhcpd server tool is work in progress.